Online Resource Allocation with Average Budget Constraints: Logarithmic Regret within Discrete Cost Distributions

-Furthermore, in the context of a simple random walk, the first constraint in \eqref{eq:HOany_discrete} can be interpreted as follows: a walker starts at point $0$ and, from time $1$ to \( T \), receives steps from the set \(\{-1, +1\}\), deciding whether to accept each step.
-The walker cannot move right of 0, with the objective being to maximize the number of accepted steps.
-A greedy policy --- where the walker rejects a step if and only if it is currently at zero and the step is \( +1 \) --- can be shown is online optimal.
-It simplifies the process to a simple random walk with a wall at zero.
-We can show that \( \pow(\HOfix\mid\W^T) - \pow(\HOany\mid\W^T) \) has the same distribution with the distance of the walker from zero at time \( T \), whose expectation is \( \Omega(\sqrt{T}) \), leading to \( \pow_\cD^T(\HOfix) - \pow_\cD^T(\HOany)=\Omega(\sqrt{T}) \).

-Proposition \ref{prop:sqrt} elucidates that when employing \( \DLP \) or \( \HOfix \) as benchmarks, one should not anticipate the online policy to attain a regret bound finer than \( O(\sqrt{T}) \).
+The proof of Proposition \ref{prop:sqrt} is completed using a simple random walk on the real line.
+Details are left to Appendix \ref{appendix:proof_general}.
+Proposition \ref{prop:sqrt} elucidates that when employing \( \DLP \) or \( \HOfix \) as benchmarks, one should not anticipate an online policy to attain a regret bound finer than \( O(\sqrt{T}) \).
 Given this understanding, the subsequent sections of this article will focus on comparing the performance of our policies with \( \HOany \) as the primary reference point.

-\subsection{Canonical re-solving heuristics may over accept}
+\subsection{Canonical Re-solving Heuristics May Over Accept}

 Before introducing our new policy, it is instructive to examine the state-of-the-art benchmark policies in the literature that employ the ``re-solving" technique.
 This examination is crucial for contextualizing our proposed methodology within the existing body of knowledge.